How to Generate Synthetic Data: Tools and Techniques to Create Interchangeable Datasets

 Comparing synthetic and real-world versions of the top 8 datasets on Kaggle.

-Here are some tips and best practices for generating clean and accurate synthetic data.
+Here are some tips and best practices for how to generate good synthetic data that is clean and accurate.

 Increase your training data